Rake (band)

-Rake. was an art rock/noise rock musical ensemble from Northern Virginia (near Washington, DC), founded in 1989.
-Not aligned with the post-punk/hardcore bands more commonly associated with the local underground music scene, Rake. took a more experimental route and were more closely associated with fellow Virginia-based bands Pelt and Wingtip Sloat.
+Rake. was an American art rock/noise rock musical ensemble from Fairfax Virginia, founded in 1989.
+Unaligned with the post-punk/hardcore bands more commonly associated with the local underground music scene, Rake. took a more experimental route and were more closely associated with fellow Virginia-based bands Pelt and Wingtip Sloat.
 Throughout the 1990s, a relationship cemented via their principal label, VHF Records.